-2. Confidential Information does not include information that: (a) was lawfully in Recipient’s possession before receipt from Disclosing Party as evidenced in writing; (b) at or after the time of disclosure by Disclosing Party becomes generally available to the public other than through any act or omission of Recipient; (c) is developed by Recipient independently of any Confidential Information it receives from Disclosing Party; or (d) Recipient receives from a third party free to make such disclosure without breach of any legal or contractual obligation.
+2. Confidential Information does not include information that: (a) was lawfully in Recipient’s possession before receipt from Disclosing Party; (b) at or after the time of disclosure by Disclosing Party becomes generally available to the public other than through any act or omission of Recipient; (c) is developed by Recipient independently of any Confidential Information it receives from Disclosing Party; or (d) Recipient receives from a third party free to make such disclosure without breach of any legal or contractual obligation.

-3. Recipient shall (a) not use the Confidential Information for any purpose other than as is strictly necessary in order to evaluate and perform its obligations in respect of the Proposed Transaction; (b) hold the Confidential Information in strict confidence using the same degree of care, but no less than a reasonable degree of care, as Recipient uses to protect its own confidential information of a similar nature; and (c) not reveal or disclose Confidential Information to any third party other than Recipient’s employees and professional advisors on a need-to-know basis without the prior written approval of Disclosing Party.
-Recipient shall be liable for any improper disclosure or use of Confidential Information by any employee, professional advisor or Affiliate to whom such Confidential Information is disclosed.
+3. Recipient shall (a) not use the Confidential Information for any purpose other than as is strictly necessary in order to evaluate the Proposed Transaction; (b) hold the Confidential Information in strict confidence using the same degree of care, but no less than a reasonable degree of care, as Recipient uses to protect its own confidential information of a similar nature; and (c) not reveal or disclose Confidential Information to any third party, other than Recipient’s directors, officers, employees, agents and professional advisors (collectively, the “Representatives”) on a need-to-know basis, without the prior written approval of Disclosing Party.
+Recipient shall be liable for any improper disclosure or use of Confidential Information by any of the Representatives or any Affiliate to whom such Confidential Information is disclosed.
 Recipient shall not remove from any copies of the Confidential Information any trade secret, copyright or other proprietary notices inserted or reasonably requested by Disclosing Party.

-The term of this Agreement shall be for 3 years from the Effective Date.
-Notwithstanding any termination of this Agreement, Recipient's duty to hold Confidential Information in confidence as set out in this Agreement expires the earlier of (a) 3 years from the date of disclosure and (b) written consent from Disclosing Party that the Confidential Information no longer needs to be treated as confidential in accordance herewith.
+The term of this Agreement shall be for 2 years from the Effective Date and, in the event of a termination of this Agreement prior to that date, the obligations of non-disclosure and confidentiality shall remain in effect as if no such early termination had occurred.

 5. Recipient may disclose Confidential Information without any liability hereunder pursuant to any applicable law, regulation, court order or document discovery request, provided that prior written notice of such disclosure is furnished to Disclosing Party as soon as reasonably practicable in order to afford Disclosing Party an opportunity to seek a protective order against such disclosure.

-6. Each party represents and warrants to the other that: (a) it has the right to make the disclosures permitted under this Agreement without violating any applicable law or regulation or any legally enforceable agreement to which it is a party; and (b) prior to the Effective Date, it has not disclosed, discussed or revealed any Confidential Information to any person, firm or other entity.
+6. Each party represents and warrants to the other that it has the right to make the disclosures permitted under this Agreement without violating any applicable law or regulation or any legally enforceable agreement to which it is a party.
 NO OTHER WARRANTIES ARE MADE BY EITHER PARTY UNDER THIS AGREEMENT.
 ANY INFORMATION EXCHANGED UNDER THIS AGREEMENT IS PROVIDED "AS IS WITH ALL FAULTS".

 7. This Agreement does not grant any intellectual property rights, including without limitation rights to patents, trademarks, copyright or trade secrets, to Recipient except the limited rights to use the Confidential Information to carry out the discussions and evaluation of the Proposed Transaction.